mnc1337/Soundwave-Generator/README.md

 ## Versions

-There are three versions of the program:
+There are two versions of the program:
-- Console application (.exe)
+- Console application (.exe);
-- Python script (.py)
-- Web interface (browser-based)
+- Web interface (browser-based).

 ## Output